kshithijiyer/linkExtract/README.md

 # linkExtract
-This is a command-line python script which can be used to extact links from IRC log files.
+This is a command-line tool which can be used to extact links from IRC log files.

 ## Prerequisites
 Python 3.x